nkhorman/spamilter/docs/man/spamilter.conf.md

 	variable = value

 Where `variable` is one of the Switches and Knobs below.
-Also, comments can be embeded in the file starting with the `#` character to the end of the exsting line.

 Assuming the the compiled in defaults are great, except for two, an example of your spamilter.conf file could be as simple as